Box 3 Tax and Investing

 Does Box 3 tax actual gains or a deemed return?

-Box 3 taxes a deemed return — a fixed percentage the government assumes you earned on your assets — not your actual realised gains or dividends.
-This system is under legal pressure and is being replaced by a real-return (werkelijk rendement) system, currently targeted for introduction in 2028.
-The transitional deemed-return system with differentiated rates applies until then.
+Box 3 currently taxes a deemed return — a fixed percentage the government assumes you earned on your assets — not your actual realised gains or dividends.
+From the 2025 aangifte you can submit your actual return as an alternative and pay whichever is lower.
+A fully statutory actual-return system (Wet werkelijk rendement box 3) passed the Tweede Kamer in February 2026 and is targeted for introduction in 2028.

 When is Box 3 wealth assessed?